FitzwilliamMuseum/egyptiancoffins/_pop-ups/Market-Place.md

  -
   image: news/marketplace2.jpg
   caption: Popping up next to the local butchers in the Wisbech Market Place!
+ -
+  image: news/marketplace3.jpg
+  caption: Coffins and coffee go hand-in-hand at the Wisbech Market Place!
+ -
+  image: news/marketplace4.jpg
+  caption: Melanie Pitkin with Trevor Emmett, Geologist and consultant for the Fitzwilliam Museum's collection.
 ---

 The Wisbech Market Place, managed by Wisbech Town Council, is a bustling market area with stalls selling a range of goods from fruit and vegetables, fresh meat and fast food to bric-a-brac and clothing.
 On three occasions throughout March, April and May, we popped-up with our Egyptian coffins research opposite Costa coffee, suprising local shoppers.